Importing CSV Data into Neo4j

 • Orders are connected to customers by using the order CSV files again, but this time with a different header, which :IGNORE’s the non-relevant columns.

 The column names are used for property-names of your nodes and relationships.
-There is specific markup on specific columns:
+There is specific markup on specific columns, which we will explain.

 • name:ID - global id column used to look up the node later reconnecting.